dshieble/dshieble.github.io/_posts/2004-05-28-detection-rules.md

 The performance of this prompt will likely by bottlenecked by how well the payment is described to the model.
 Any information about the payment that a human labeler might use to judge whether the payment is bad should be included in the prompt.
 More complex solutions to Task 1 might involve finetuning the LLM on labeled data or breaking the problem into subproblems handled by separate agents.

-That said, while a better LLM labeling agent will improve the final rule, in high noise domains the resulting algorithm may actually have higher accuracy than the LLM labeling agent itself.
-Forcing the algorithm to be expressed as a simple rule (rather than the black magic voodoo going on inside of the LLM) enables [Occam's Razor](https://en.wikipedia.org/wiki/Occam%27s_razor) to work its magic.

 We can solve Task 2 by writing a prompt like the following alongside a parser to pipe the output back into the rule engine:
 > You are a fraud detection agent writing a fraud detection rule.
 Here is the set of all signals that are available in your rule writing engine: